 She does believe technology will help new students feel connected to their schools, though.
 “I think the internet is such a beautiful tool right now,” she says.
 COVID-19 disrupted the end of her first year, but she still managed to keep in touch with her classmates thanks to discussion boards and group chats—and they stayed in contact over the summer, too.
 That’s why she recommends reaching out to classmates.
 “Feel free to send an awkward little DM and be like, ‘Hi, you don’t know me, but I’m in your class.’
 I guarantee that they’re wanting that message just as much as you’re wanting that companionship.”

 Whether you’re starting school online or in person, Haire advises students not to worry too much before getting there.
 “Prior to attending College of the North Atlantic, I pictured large classes, unrecognizable faces and difficulty communicating in a meaningful way,” he says.
 “Looking back, things were completely the opposite, and I have made some lifelong friends.
 I wish I had not worried as much about the small things.”

-This article appears in print in the Maclean’s 2020 Canadian Colleges Guidebook with the headline, “The life collegiate, required reading.”
-Order a copy of the issue here.
-Subscribe to the monthly print magazine here.
+This article appears in print in the Maclean’s 2022 Canadian Colleges Guidebook with the headline, “The life collegiate, required reading.”
+It was originally published in September 2020.

 Looking for more?

 Get the best of Maclean's sent straight to your inbox.
 Sign up for news, commentary and analysis.